Conveying the Child's Coffin (A Child's Funeral)

 Conveying the Child's Coffin (A Child's Funeral) is a painting by Finnish painter Albert Edelfelt completed in 1879.

 The painting depicts a rowing boat on the sea outside Haiko, Porvoo in Finland on a sunny late summer morning.
 In the foreground the brown-tarred rowing boat contains three peasant women, two men and a girl and a coffin.

-The painting is on display at Ateneum in Helsinki, Finland.
+The painting is in Ateneum in Helsinki, Finland.